stagenow/docs/edge/source/csp/browser.md

 ### Main Functionality

 * Set Default homepage
-* Turn on Remember Password
-* Turn off Remember Password
+* Turn on/off Remember Password
-* Turn on save form data
-* Turn off save form data
+* Turn on/off save form data

+##Parameter Notes

+### Set Default Homepage
+When entering a URL for the homepage, limit the string to 2000 characters.

+### Remember Password
+The Android browser can save and recall values placed in a password field.
+This parameter enables or disables the browser password save/recall feature.

+### Save Form Data
+The Android browser can save and recall values placed into form fields.
+This parameter enables or disables the browser form field save/recall feature.

 ## Feature Compatibility